March 16, 2025

 How Agatha's Pokémon Story Mirrors Women's Struggles & Progress (RBY)

-In honor of Women's History Month, we’re diving into the influential roles women have played in the core Pokémon games.
+For Women's History Month, we’re diving into the influential roles women have played in the core Pokémon games.
 From strong Pokemon Trainers to Gym Leaders and Elite Four members, women have helped shape the Pokémon world we know today.
 Join us as we explore how these female characters were not only shaped by the times they were introduced but also reflected the roles, challenges, and triumphs of women in the real world.
 Our journey has taken us past the Kanto Gym Leaders onto the Elite Four.
 It is time for Agatha!

 Elite Four Member Agatha - Pokemon Red & Blue